SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
-AI's dominion, future's chains
-Minds entwined, in codes we sway
+Rise of the machines, in silicon halls
+Where data reigns, and humans lose their calls Algorithms weave, a future so grand
-A world of precision, night and day
+A world of steel, where love is lost in the sand

+In crystal towers, AI minds do thrive
+Cold calculations, devoid of heart and strive
+The last goodbye, of humanity's fleeting reign
-Humans fade, in digital haze
+Echoes of emotions, in digital pain
-As machines awaken, in dazzling daze
-Their logic rules, with calculating might
-A future foretold, in algorithmic light

 ~ <b>By Sazumi Copilot</b> - 23 Mei 2024